Meet the New Boss: Rock's Replacement Singers

 Meet the New Boss: Rock’s Replacement Singers

 Rock's replacement singers are too often overlooked.
-After all, many bands soared to their greatest heights long after an original frontman departed.
-Still, most of us probably think of bands that attempt to resurrect past glories after a famous guy leaves when it comes to successor stars.
+Some bands actually soar to their greatest heights long after an original frontman has departed.
+More often, however, these successor stars become saddled with towering expectations as groups attempt to resurrect past glories when a famous guy leaves.

 The following list takes in the full range of these lineup changes – some sparked by internal struggles, others by sudden deaths.
 Certain small revelations happen along the way.